Fusion-Power-Plant-Framework/bluemira/documentation/bluemira/source/geometry/geometry.rst

 geometry
 ========

-The geometrical core of mirapy is based on FreeCAD package.
+The geometrical core of bluemira is based on FreeCAD package.
 A basic api has been implemented to interface with main FreeCAD objects and functions.

 .. note:: Currently only a minor part of the FreeCAD potentiality has been